Luca Tremolada: Inter (youth)

 Born in Milan, Lombardy, Tremolada started his career at Inter.
-He also played a few friendlies for the first team.
-He won 2009–10 UEFA Champions League as unused member, which the team named him as one of the U21 youth product in the list B since 2008–09 edition.
+He played a few friendlies for the first team.
+He won the 2009–10 UEFA Champions League as an unused member of the first team squad, in which the team named him as one of the U21 youth product in the list.

-He was the team joint-topscorer in Allievi Nazionali under-17 team in 2007–08 season (along with Sulaiman Sesay Fullah), it was due to Mattia Destro promoted to Primavera under-20 team and played less regularly in Allievi Nazionali.
+He was the joint-top scorer in the Allievi Nazionali under-17 team in the 2007–08 season (along with Sulaiman Sesay Fullah), this was because previous top scorer Mattia Destro had been promoted to Primavera under-20 team and played less regularly in Allievi Nazionali.